 The Firm is responsible for ensuring proper supervision and compliance when engaging in Direct Participation Program (DPP) and/or limited partnership transactions in accordance with FINRA Rule 2310 (formally NASD Rule 2810) and FINRA Rule 6643 (formally NASD Rule 6920).
-Therefore, the Firm has implemented the following procedures to ensure that all transactions involving DPP's are conducted in accordance with all applicable federal, state, self-regulatory organization (SRO) rules and regulations.
+Therefore, the Firm has implemented the following procedures to ensure that all transactions involving DPP's and other complex products are conducted in accordance with all applicable federal, state, self-regulatory organization (SRO) rules and regulations.